darkreapyre/itsacat/README.md

 ## Codebook Overview

->**Note:** Good idea to close SageMaker until training is complete by openeing the SageMaker console -> Noetbook instances -> Actions -> Stop.
+>**Note:** Good idea to close the SageMaker Notebook instance until training is complete by openning the SageMaker console -> Noetbook instances -> Actions -> Stop.

 ## Training the Classifier